new STRAVA Heatmap-Driven Routes | Major Feature

 • Surface – Dirt, Paved or any/popular

-When you have finalised your criteria, STRAVA presents you with 3 route choices which you can see outlined against each other on a map or which you can drill down into for more details.
-The final image of these 6 shows the elevation profile as well as the type of surface on your chosen route.
+When you have finalised your criteria, STRAVA presents you with 3 route choices which you can see outlined against each other on a map or which you can drill down into for more details including the elevation profile and the type of surface on your chosen route.

 You then save your route and it will sync to connected devices as normal and, if you’ve saved it as a public route, you can share with friends.